Language game: Classification

-One way in which language games could be organized is by language.
-For example, Pig Latin, Ubbi Dubbi, and Tutnese could all be in the "English" category, and Jeringonza could be in the "Spanish", ("Portuguese", or "Italian") category.
+One way in which language games could be organized is by host language.
+For example, Pig Latin, Ubbi Dubbi, and Tutnese could all be in the "English" category, and Jeringonza could be in the "Spanish" (or "Portuguese" or "Italian") category.

-An alternate method of classifying language games is by their function.
+An alternate method of classifying language games is by their method.
 For example, Ubbi Dubbi, Bicycle, and Allspråket all work by inserting a code syllable before the vowel in each syllable.
 Therefore, these could be classified in the Gibberish family.
 Also, Double Talk, Língua do Pê, Jeringonza, and B-Sprache all work by adding a consonant after the vowel in each syllable, and then repeating the vowel.
 Thus, these could be classified in the Double Talk family.
 Another common type of language game is the spoonerism, in which the onsets of two words are exchanged.
 Using a standard word for each transformation gives another type, for example, the Finnish "kontinkieli", where kontti is added after each word, and spoonerism applied (kondäntti koonerismspontti koppliedäntti).